Yamanote Line in Tokyo

 19. Kanda

 Kanda Station opened its doors in 1919 and is serving now nearly 98000 passengers daily.
 I came here to visit the nearby Kanda Shrine (Kanda-myojin).
 It is a beautiful place with 1300 years of history.
 One of the three great Tokyo Shinto festivals is held here.
 It is called the Kanda Matsuri.
-200 portable Shinto shrines (mikoshi) are carried around and the parade is joint by dancers and musicians.
-Another tip: The Mitsui Memorial Museum, dedicated to Japanese and Asian art, can be found in a short walking distance from Kanda Station.
+200 portable Shinto shrines (mikoshi) are carried around and the parade is joined by dancers and musicians.
+Another tip: The Mitsui Memorial Museum, dedicated to Japanese and Asian art, can be found within a short walking distance from Kanda Station.

 20. Tokyo